rick-r/marriage-figaro-norway/captions.md

 quest'anima consola,
 e giubilar mi fa.

-either:
+  [literal]
+  Ah no, I can’t leave
+  this happy man undisturbed.
+  You weren't born, audacious fellow, to be my torment, and perhaps to laugh at my unhappiness.
+  Only the hope
+  of my revenge
+  now consoles my spirit,
+  and brings me joy.

+or sthing like:

 Figaro, you think you're going to get married to Susanna, you think you're going to drink this champagne?
 You've got another thing coming my friend.
 You've got another thing coming...

-?or literal